krashu/Automation_scipts/README.md

 # Automation_scripts
-These are some automation scripts that i have used at work or personally.
+These are some automation scripts that i have created.